 The Bird Observation and Conservation Australia (BOCA) pelagic got out

-off Eaglehawk Neck, SE Tasmania on the weekend.
-A fairly bumpy trip
+off Eaglehawk Neck, Tasmania on the weekend.
+Despite the rather strong

 BOCA PELAGIC TRIP OFF EAGLEHAWK NECK, TASMANIA